This game has stopped the nagging! I was SO sick of telling the kids to get off the electronic games and try a different sort of fun. Anything!

-The food cards have been developed by a team of credentialed Dietitians and Diabetes Educators and represent the best clinical data available.
+The food cards have been developed by a team of credentialed Dietitians and Diabetes Educators, and represent the best clinical data available.
 The physical activities have been researched and compiled by an accredited Personal Trainer.

-YiYO can be played in either kilojoules or calories while YiYO JUNIOR is only available in kilojoules which is the international metric standard.
+YiYO can be played in either kilojoules or calories while YiYO JUNIOR is only available in kilojoules, which is the international metric standard.

 Players learn how much energy they are actually recommended to consume each day (EER), based on their age and gender, and find out how their body uses that energy.

-The YiYO games highlight the importance of balancing energy input and output, and players pick up practical strategies on how to manage their food and exercise choices to maximize their chance of winning the ‘game of life’.
+The YiYO games highlight the importance of balancing energy input and output, and players pick up practical strategies on how to manage their food and exercise choices to maximise their chance of winning the ‘game of life’.

 The challenge was to create a way for people of all ages and backgrounds to apply healthy lifestyle principles to a variety of situations and see how they played out.